Over the Christmas holidays, I joined the legion of parents across Australia who made over the Kmart timber cubby for their kids.

 Kitchen details

 Have you made over a Kmart cubby?
 I’d love you to share a link in the comments below!
-This is part of a broader play area I’m making for Patrick and you can see the full outdoor play space here.
+This is part of a broader play area I’m making for Patrick.
+You can see the full outdoor play space here.

 Check out more Kmart hacks here